Click on Accounting…Integration setup.

 Link these definitions, then click ‘Save’.
 Click on the ‘Generate’ button again.

 All definitions with values are linked to a debit and credit account.

 A summary and detail audit report is generated.
 Please check the values that will be posted and the accounts to which they will be posted.

 If the values are being posted to the correct accounts, click in the checkbox next to “I have checked the audit report and want to post the journal”.
 Then click the ‘Post Journal’ button.

-This is a direct post to your journal in Sage One Accounting.
+This is a direct post to your journal in Accounting.
 Ensure that you reconcile before posting the journal.

 Post changes made to the payroll